 [This is a guest-post from Brian Kerr] Everyone has seen job postings looking for great multitaskers.
 If you are below the age of 35, you will probably happily admit that you multitask better than most, and much better than those of your parents’ generation.
 The problem is that you don’t.

 Most job titles are normal, but some situations can get weird.
-Here at Ongig (the video job description platform), I spend a lot of time looking at job titles and noticed these 5 job title pitfalls to try to avoid in your career: 1) People With Multiple Titles (For Just One Employer) People using more than one… Read more »
+Here at Ongig, I spend a lot of time looking at job titles and noticed these 5 job title pitfalls to try to avoid in your career: 1) People With Multiple Titles (For Just One Employer) People using more than one title at… Read more »

 Hawking.org will be posting an official job advertisement for a Technical Assistant to Professor Hawking in mid-January.
 Here is an unofficial summary of the job from their Web page.
 Here’s a video of Hawking from TED: Technical Assistant To Stephen Hawking Primary Purpose: To allow Prof. Hawking to function within the physics community and as… Read more »

-One of the “5 C’s” I mentioned in past posts here at Ongig (the video job description platform) is getting from Point A to Point B in your Career development.
+One of the “5 C’s” I mentioned in past posts here at Ongig (job description software) is getting from Point A to Point B in your Career development.
 To do so, you need to be purposeful about your job.
-Here’s an easy exercise for figuring out the purpose statement of your current or next job….
-Read more »
+Here’s an easy exercise for figuring out the purpose statement of your current or next job.
+1) List… Read more »

 I’ve been lucky to have some awesome jobs in my life, including CEO (4 times), VP of Sales, Director of Business Development, Senior Editor and Assistant (Gopher) a couple of times.
 At each business I’ve been at I’ve learned that I run into awesome qualities (ones I’d like to have at every job I ever… Read more »